WarrickSmith/music-manager/mm-plan-p4.md

 - "Include an option to delete users completely (with confirmation dialog)"
 - "Use sonner for success/failure toasts"
 - "Confirm destructive operations with modal dialogs"
+- Use text colour theme from TAB header background colour.

 ## Step 5: Admin Profile Management